Tall in the Saddle: Plot

 At the line camp at Tabletop, Dave delivers a letter to Rocklin from Clara in which she returns his $150 and reveals her distrust of Garvey who has convinced her aunt that Clara should sign over the ranch to him and return east.
 Rocklin is now the only one she trusts.
 Dave informs Rocklin that Red Cardell and Garvey were once gambling buddies, and that Red usually lost.
 The day before he was murdered, Cardell was preparing to visit the district judge to present a deck of marked cards he found in a friend's coat—Rocklin suspects Garvey was the card cheat and murderer.
 Meanwhile, Arly learns that Dave was delivering a letter to Rocklin from Clara.
-As she approaches the line camp cabin, someone takes a shot at Rocklin who goes outside to investigate.
+Someone takes a shot at Rocklin, who goes outside to investigate.
 When he returns, he discovers Arly searching for Clara's letter.
 Angered and jealous when Rocklin rips up the letter, Arly fires him and orders him off the ranch.
 After she throws a knife that barely misses him, he takes her in his arms and kisses her passionately, and then leaves.

 Later in town, Rocklin tells Harolday and Clint about the shooting and shows Clint the leather pouch discovered outside the cabin.
 Clint claims he never saw it before, and after Rocklin leaves, Harolday advises his stepson to leave town, knowing he lied.
 Meanwhile, Clara visits Rocklin at the hotel and tells him Miss Martin intends to sign an affidavit declaring her to be underage—an action that would turn the K.C.
-Ranch over to her aunt—even though she provided Garvey with a letter proving she was of legal age.
+Ranch over to her aunt—even though Martin had already provided Garvey with a letter proving Clara was of legal age.
 At Garvey's office, Rocklin searches for the letter, unaware that the scheming Garvey just burned it.
 During his search, Rocklin finds two decks of marked cards in Garvey's desk and accuses him of murdering Red Cardell.
-When Rocklin says he intends to show the cards to the district judge, Garvey draws his gun and the two engage in a violent struggle that ends with Garvey knocked unconscious.
+When Rocklin says he intends to show the cards to the district judge, Garvey grabs Rocklin’s gun and the two engage in a violent struggle that ends with Garvey knocked unconscious.
 Rocklin returns to the hotel, where Arly has revealed to Clara that she and Rocklin kissed at Tabletop.
 Angered by Arly's indiscretion, Rocklin assures Arly that he'll allow no woman to hogtie and brand him.